-Although you might be working with customs brokerage services, it is your primary responsibility to collect and provide accurate information about your shipment.
+Although you might be working with customs brokerage services, your primary responsibility is to collect and provide accurate information about your shipment.
 Weight, dimensions, value, classes, possible restrictions, or anything that is needed for transportation and customs clearance must be correct.

 Since international freight shipping requires more time for preparations and planning all the necessary operations, it is recommended to complete demand forecasting.
 You can do it by analyzing your income over certain periods.
 If you are actively selling your products online, demand forecasting can be held with the help of various marketing tools like collecting feedback, etc. These actions will allow you to start your international shipping with the most popular products.

 Once your shipment has successfully crossed the border, it’s important to make sure it makes it to the final destination.
-Through shipment tracking, you can monitor how the transportation process is going, and analyze gaps if there are some.
-Moreover, shipment tracking significantly increases customers’ experience by keeping them updated on the cargo’s current location.
-Also, let’s not dismiss reverse logistics and returns, which is pretty common in the eCommerce business.
-Think about how your business will respond in case the product will not satisfy or fit your customers.
+Through shipment tracking, you can monitor how the transportation process is going and analyze gaps if there are some.
+Moreover, shipment tracking significantly increases customers’ experience by keeping them updated on the cargo’s location.
+Also, let’s not dismiss reverse logistics and returns, which are pretty common in eCommerce.
+Think about how your business will respond if the product does not satisfy or fit your customers.

 The choice of carrier is extremely important for successful international shipments.
 When deciding on suitable international shipping services, verify the carrier’s capacity meets your load requirements and can deliver the items within set deadlines.

 Need to ship freight internationally?
 GoShip provides shipping options to and from Canada with easy online booking and customs broker assistance.